What is GDPR? 10 Essential Steps to Achieve GDPR Compliance

 Scope and Applicability

-GDPR aims for every organisation that handles personal information within the European Union’s territory, regardless of where the organisation operates.
-The regulation addresses a wide range of data, such as Personal Data and Sensitive Data.
+GDPR aims for every organisation that handles personal information of EU citizens within the European Union’s territory, regardless of where the organisation operates.
+The regulation addresses a wide range of data, such as Personal Data and sensitive personal data.
+Pseudonymised data can still fall under the definition of personal data.

-• Personal Data: any information that allows the identification of a person is personal data.
+• Personal Data: any information that allows the identification of a person, including their personally identifiable information (PII), is considered personal data.

 Rights of Data Subjects